God's Spiritual Language

 “I still have much to tell you, but you cannot yet bear to hear it.
 However, when the Spirit of truth comes, He will guide you into all truth.
 For He will not speak on His own, but He will speak what He hears, and He will declare to you what is to come.
 He will glorify Me by taking from what is Mine and disclosing it to you.…” John 12:14-16 BSB

-Because all believers have Jesus Christ in their hearts, we have a measure of the Holy Spirit.
-But Jesus spoke of more than that.
+Because all believers have Jesus Christ in their hearts, we all have a measure of the Holy Spirit.
+But Jesus was speaking of more than that.
 On the Day of Pentecost, all 120 disciples of Christ were gathered together in one accord and were filled with the Holy Ghost, all at the same time.
-They were strengthened, given access to understand spiritual things, enabled to more deeply learn and teach the truth of what the Lord was saying.
-By this event, they were empowered to spread the gospel despite great persecution.
+They were strengthened and forever changed, given access to understand spiritual things.
+They became mighty messengers of our Lord’s gospel of truth, enabled to teach the truth of what the Lord had done.

 “Therefore let us leave the elementary teachings about Christ and go on to maturity, not laying again the foundation of repentance from dead works, and of faith in God.”
-Hebrews 6:1 Berean
+Hebrews 6:1 BSB

-Our hearts need to rejoice when He brings something new by the spirit to us.
+Our hearts must rejoice when He brings something new by the spirit to us.
 We can trust God to confirm new truth as we turn to Him and His word.
-He reveals our spiritual errors in understanding Him, continually correcting any lack of wisdom that our carnal mind has designed or absorbed from others.
+He is most willing to reveal our spiritual errors in understanding Him as we seek Him with our whole hearts.
+He will continually correct any lack of wisdom that our carnal mind has designed or absorbed from others.
 God is more than able to show us not just His acts, but His ways, like He did with Moses.

 "Hear now My words: if there is a prophet among you, I, the Lord, shall make Myself known to him in a vision.
 I shall speak with him in a dream.